ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   parameters:
   ```

   Create the storage class by executing `oc create -f sc.yml`.
-Your new storage class name is `non-dynamic`.
+Your new storage class name is `nfs`.

   1. Make your new storage class the default.